open-scan-crew/OpenScanTools/README.md

 * Download the version 1.2.148 (or higher) at https://vulkan.lunarg.com/sdk/home
 * Install the SDK.
 You can let the default installation location or choose another.
 In any case the ENV variables are automatically configured.
+* Warning: if your user name (in Windows) contains a space, you may have shaders compiling errors in case the code is copied in your user folder.
+If so, move the code in a path with no space.

 Configure Visual Studio
 ==============================================================================